Video Nicole Brown Simpson's sisters share 'complicated' reaction to OJ Simpson's death

 Nicole Brown Simpson's sisters share 'complicated' reaction to OJ Simpson's death

-Nicole Brown Simpson's family is speaking out ahead of the 30th anniversary of her murder, raising awareness about domestic violence and O.J.
-Simpson's trial.
+Ahead of the 30th anniversary of Nicole Brown Simpson's murder, her family is speaking out on their sister’s life and legacy, bringing awareness to domestic violence and O.J.
+Simpson's death.

 Examined